Antigua Guatemala: 16th century

-The city was laid out in a square pattern, with streets running north to south and from east to west, with a central square.
+The new city was laid out in a square pattern, with streets running north to south and from east to west, with a central square.
 Both church and government buildings were designated important places around the central plaza.
 Between 1549 and 1563, property southeast of the square was sold to the crown and occupied by the first president of the Real Audiencia de los Confines: the lawyer Alonso Lopez Cerrato, who also served as governor and captain general.

-The original building was small and paneled with portal, tile roof, and adobe walls.
-The city is surrounded by three enormous volcanoes and mountains, plains and hills.
-This territory was called Valley of Guatemala and had 73 villages, two towns and the city of Santiago de los Caballeros.
+Nestled within the high-altitude Valley of Guatemala —historically bounded by slopes, seasonal streams, and three stratovolcanoes— the urban layout was meticulously engineered to withstand seismic vulnerabilities while centralizing civic authority.
+This foundational geography structured the daily administration of the seventy-three surrounding indigenous villages and subordinate townships that sustained the colonial capital.

 Due to constant problems between the conquerors and the representatives of the crown sent by the king of Spain, the Audiencia de los Confines was abolished in 1565.
 In 1570 the assembly was restored, this time independent of the viceroy of Mexico, and was called Audiencia of Guatemala.

 The Franciscan friars were the first to move into the valley Panchoy, the new capital of the Kingdom of Guatemala, and built a chapel on the site where later the Church Escuela de Cristo would be erected.
 This primitive chapel was destroyed in 1575 by an earthquake and during the next ten years collections were made to build the new complex, two blocks from the previous one.
 The Franciscan complex became a major cultural and religious center for the entire Captaincy General of Guatemala.
 Theologians, jurists, philosophers, physicists, and mathematicians studied in the school of San Buenaventura, which was located where the monastery ruins are.
 Notable students included Cristóbal de Villalpando, Thomas Merlo, and Alonso de Paz.